behavioral-data/Homekit2020/README.md

 ```

 ### Loading a Pretrained Model
+TODO: Models need to be stored somewhere external
 Pretrained models are located in the `models` subdirectory.
 To load a model for finetuning, pass the path to the model checkpoint to the training script like so:
 ``` bash
 python src/models/train.py fit  \